xzYue/odoo/doc/reference/workflows.rst

 The attribute ``flow_start`` is a boolean value specifying whether the activity is processed when the workflow is instanciated.
 Multiple activities can have their attribute ``flow_start`` set to ``True``.
-When instanciating a workflow for a record, Odoo simply processes all of them, and evaluate all their outgoing transitions afterwards.
+When instanciating a workflow for a record, Modoo simply processes all of them, and evaluate all their outgoing transitions afterwards.

 The attribute ``flow_stop`` is a boolean value specifying whether the activity